 Cut down plastic use.

 Just don’t buy it, say no to it, think of ways around it.
 Keep your glass jars as they are great for storage and will stir up the ‘Marie Kondo’ vibes within you … I promise.
 Take them to the bulk food store and fill them up with goodies that can just go straight into your pantry.
 They just pre-weigh & deduct the TARE weight from the final cost.
-Also, remember your reusable shopping bags and soft cotton bags for purchasing your fresh and dry produce.
+Also, remember your reuseable vegetable bags and your reusable shopping bags, soft Mesh Cotton Bags for purchasing your fresh and dry produce.

 Last but absolutely NOT least is ECOSIA.
 By switching to this search engine you are helping to plant trees and support local communities.
 Easy to download, performs the same as any search engine but HELPS PLANT TREES.
 That has to be a good thing right?

 Compost your Veggie Scraps